sapegin/washingcode-book/manuscript/Code_style.md

 - always capitalize the last word, even if it’s a stop word
 - lowercase these words: `a`, `an`, `and`, `at`, `but`, `by`, `for`, `in`, `nor`, `of`, `on`, `or`, `so`, `the`, `to`, `up`, `yet`

-> Many writers make the error of leaving `to be` verbs in lowercase.
+> Many writers make the error of leaving `to be` verbs in lower case.
 Even though `is`, `are`, `was`, and `be`, are all short words, they should still be capitalized in a title because they are verbs.
 >
 > When you write titles that contain prepositions, your word processor will likely tell you that you should leave words like `with`, `about`, and `around` lowercase.
 Defiantly look past the squiggly line indicating a potential error, and remember that in AP title case, prepositions with four or more letters should be capitalized.